-No. Hands only CPR was designed for those with limited, if any, medical training.
+No. Hands-only CPR was designed for those with limited if any, medical training.
 Health professionals realize that time is of the essence, so they do not spend more than five seconds checking for a pulse.
 Meanwhile, passersby may take extra time in searching for a pulse before initiating CPR.
 With the hands only option, the need to check for a pulse is eliminated.
-Even those that are choking who lose consciousness can benefit from hands only care.
-Remember if someone is choking and loses consciousness, First Aid dictates that the person receive chest compressions to dislodge the blockage from the airway.
+Even those that are choking who lose consciousness can benefit from hands-only care.
+Remember if someone is choking and loses consciousness, First Aid dictates that the person receives chest compressions to dislodge the blockage from the airway.

 In any case, those responding to children in cardiac arrest have another option.
 They may carry the child while performing compressions.
 Being light-weight and smaller means that compressions can be performed safely while carrying the child to another person or care area.
 Obviously, if carrying the child to obtain aid would present an undue risk or hinder ability to provide compressions, stop and begin compressions immediately.